Covid-19 Update Page

 A note to our community:

-Considering the challenging time we find ourselves in, we want you to know the most important thing to us is the health and safety of each and every one of our students, staff, friends and supporters.
+Considering the challenging times in which we find ourselves, Cleveland Hillel stands firm in the conviction that the most important thing to our organization is the emotional, physical and psychological health and safety of each and every one of our students, staff, friends, and supporters.

-We know and deeply understand that this is not the way any of us expected the end of the school year to play out.
+We know and deeply understand that this is not the way any of us expected our year on campus to play out.
 We also commit to keep building and strengthening our Hillel community in any way we can.

 We’re following all developments closely, on all our campuses and in our communities.
 We are also thinking of those affected by the spread of COVID-19 and wishing everyone a refua shlaima (a full & speedy recovery).